 Five recent leavers are studying Politics at LSE, Queen Mary's London, Manchester and Nottingham universities What a time to study politics!
-Brexit, the rise of Jeremy Corbyn and the Trump Presidency.
-It's exciting and dynamic.
+Brexit, the Trump Presidency, Blacks Lives Matter...
+It is exciting and dynamic.

 Politics is a subject that you will not have studied before and yet its importance is clear: the effect on all our lives of decisions made by politicians around the world is immense.
 It is crucial that as many young people as possible have a sound understanding of how politics and government work.
 Our leaders and decision makers of the future will come from your generation: you can make a difference!